mongodb/mongodb-kubernetes-operator/docs/run-operator-locally.md

 ## Running The Operator locally
 1. Use the dedicated make target which exports the needed environment variables and builds & runs the operator binary.

-   Before doing that you need to add 2 more fields to the `config.json` file from in [contributing.md](contributing.md):
+   Before doing that you need to add 2 more fields to the `config.json` file found in [contributing.md](contributing.md), because the python script looks for them in the file:
-    - `mdb_local_operator`: needs to be set to `true`
+    - `mdb_local_operator`: needs to be set to `true`, to allow for the operator to be run locally
-    - `kubeconfig`: needs to be set to the path of the configuration file mentioned above
+    - `kubeconfig`: needs to be set to the path of the `kubeconfig` configuration file, for example `$HOME/.kube/config`

    Then you can run the command: